Welcome to the Rayleigh Neighbourhood Policing Team pages. We

 If you would like to discuss crime or any other issue, please

-attend one of the beat surgeries or Community Engagement Meetings.
+attend one of the Street Meet events or Local Community Meetings.

 Dates and times are shown on the events tab.